colinyjchung/darkdragons/content/post/moonwalk-conga-line.md

 ## Introducing Nightraker and...
 Bob

 Having dealt with the strange grate-tentacles, **Glavas Roh** (_EB_) begins to regret not taking Nightraker and drags Gary the Snail back through the hallway to Ivrian's bedroom.
 They're met by four wandering skeletons.
-The Snack Club rush out to stab, fire arrows, and pierce them until they realize skeletons could be better health with by being bashed with blunt objects.
+The Snack Club rush out to stab, fire arrows, and pierce them until they realize skeletons could be better dealt with by being bashed with blunt objects.
 Octopus uses a torch.
 Lane smacks them with his staff.
 Barbara uses the flat side of her battle-axe.

 Back in Ivrian's bedroom, Glavas picks up Nightraker.
 He hears whispers in his head.
 The sword is telling him to "kill 'em, kill 'em all".
 Glavas Roh grins menacingly.